Border control: Border zones

 Similarly, the whole estuary of the Han River in the Korean Peninsula is deemed a "Neutral Zone" and is officially off-limits to all civilian vessels.
 Only military vessels are allowed within this neutral zone.
 In recent years, Chinese fishing vessels have taken advantage of the tense situation in the Han River Estuary Neutral Zone and illegally fished in this area due to both North Korean and South Korean navies never patrolling this area due to the fear of naval battles breaking out.
 This has led to firefights and sinkings of boats between Chinese fishermen and South Korean Coast Guard.
 On January 30, 2019, North Korean and South Korean military officials signed a landmark agreement that would open the Han River Estuary to civilian vessels for the first time since the Armistice Agreement in 1953.
 The agreement was scheduled to take place in April 2019 but the failure of the 2019 Hanoi Summit indefinitely postponed these plans.

 The Green Line separating Southern Cyprus and Northern Cyprus is a demilitarised border zone operated by the United Nations Peacekeeping Force in Cyprus operate and patrol within the buffer zone.
 The buffer zone was established in 1974 due to ethnic tensions between Greek and Turkish Cypriots.
 The green line is similar in nature to the 38th parallel separating the Republic of Korea and North Korea.

 Some border zones, referred to as border vistas, are composed of legally mandated cleared space between two areas of foliage located at an international border intended to provide a clear demarcation line between two jurisdictions.
 Border vistas are most commonly found along undefended international boundary lines, where border security is not as much of a necessity and a built barrier is undesired, and are a treaty requirement for certain borders.
 An example of a border vista is a 6 m cleared space around unguarded portions of the Canada–United States border.
 Similar clearings along the border line are provided for by many international treaties.
 For example, the 2006 border management treaty between Russia and China provides for a 15 m cleared strip along the two nations' border.

+In 2024, Egypt announced that they are building a buffer zone on the Egypt Gaza border.